levinas/SDF-estimates/estimates.md

 Here's the distribution of the numbers of hits for each protein in the soil9 comparison.
-Proteins with one match are singletons as they always match themselves.
+Proteins with one match are singletons as each protein always matches itself.

 ```
 Hits |Percent  Histogram